bigbenno1/agri-sense/README.md

 Frontend:
 Clone the repo, Navigate to the directory: cd frontend.
 Install dependencies (if needed): npm install.
-Start the server: npm start run npm install (using your package.json),
-Run: npm start to launch the React development server
+Start the server, Run: npm start to launch the React development server (using your package.json)

 Backend: